metagov/gateway/docs/index.rst

 Metagov is a unified API gateway for governance services.
 It's designed to support rapid prototyping of governance systems and experiments across a range of platforms.

-It currently wraps and installs a bunch of governance services and libraries such as .
-It also features built-in integrators to platforms like Discourse.

 Currently supported governance services
 * OpenCollective
 * Web Monetization